axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-17-no-bonuses-or-salaries.markdown

  <ul>
   <li>Salim earned <em>enough</em> and his dividends covered his full PRI (beige).</li>
   <li>Daliah, Alicia, and Anita earned <em>more than</em> their PRI and took it all home (beige and green).</li>
-  <li>Kim and Julio earned <em>less than</em> their PRI, but nevertheless they took their PRI home (being)—money flowed out (red) of the PRI fund to make up the difference.
+  <li>Kim and Julio earned <em>less than</em> their PRI, but nevertheless they took their PRI home (beige)&mdash;money flowed out (red) of the PRI fund to make up the difference.
 But, they now owe this much to the PRI fund.</li>
  </ul>
  <div class="_center">
   <img